 Old man names my top 60

 Old man names for a baby?
 When choosing a name for your baby boy many parents use tons of time searching for the perfect name.
-Most parents want to choose a unique and special name for their little girl that will stop them from fading into the background.
+Most parents want to choose a unique and special name for their little girls that will stop them from fading into the background.

-Why not choose an old fashioned retro or vintage name that isn’t used as much nowadays?
+Why not choose an old-fashioned retro or vintage name that isn’t used as much nowadays?
 Here is a list of retro and vintage baby names that are absolutely lovely and will make your little girl stand out from the rest.

 Hebrew (Avigayil) meaning: ‘father of many’ The biblical patriarch originally named Abram but God changed his name.

 Greek (Alexandros) meaning: ‘to defend’.
 The most famous bearer of the neme, was Alexander the Great, king of Macedon.